 Penbryn is the university's catered halls of residence; single and twin rooms are available, with shared bathroom facilities.
 It is about a 2 minute walk from the main campus where the majority of lectures take place.
 Halls fees are for a standard 39 weeks.
 There is also plenty of choice of self catered accommodation within close proximity to the university.

-An example price for catered accommodation is £116.41 per week at Penbryn.
+An example price for catered accommodation is £170.78 per week (en-suite) at Pantycelyn.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.